Sajaldwivedi/Supportify/README.md

 ## 📞 Support

-For support, email support@example.com or open an issue in the repository.
+For support, email sajaldwivedi7872@gmail.com or open an issue in the repository.

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️